KengoA/KengoA.github.io/_posts/2024-11-03-small-software.md

 If you have any feedback or feature requests, please feel free to reach out at [kengo@hey.com].
 If you're interested in how I built Visprex, the code is open-source on [GitHub].

+<h3>Edit: HackerNews</h3>

+One week after I published this blog post, I made a submission to HackerNews titled [Show HN: Visprex – Open-source, in-browser data visualisation tool for CSV files](https://news.ycombinator.com/item?id=42096837).
+This unexpectedly went on to the front page over the weekend and I received a number of useful feedback comments, suggestions, upvotes, and GitHub stars.
+I was particularly happy to see [this comment](https://news.ycombinator.com/item?id=42098358) from _parsimo2010_:

+> I like this a lot- I am going to show it to my students!
+They seem to hate learning R, and while this doesn’t prevent them from having to build a model, this will speed up the exploration steps.

+which describes the exact audience and the use case I intended Visprex for.
+Thank you to the HN community if you also came to this blog post from there.
+I'm planning to work on the features mentioned in the threads (timestamp parsing and data preprocessing), and will keep writing on this blog about major feature releases and updates.

 [Visprex]: https://visprex.com
 [Visprex Docs]: https://docs.visprex.com
 [GitHub]: https://github.com/visprex/visprex